OneCrazyCoder/MMOGamepadOverlay/README.md

 ### Hotspot Array and Copy Icon ranges

-When defining Hotspot Arrays and regions to copy from a game window to use as icons, it can be a pain to change every individual hotspot/icon associated with in-game UI window when you want to move that UI window in the game, even with the help of the runtime UI Layout Editor.
-To help with this, these elements can use a base *anchor* element with the other elements defined as just *offsets* to the anchor, meaning they can all be moved at once by only moving the anchor.
+When defining Hotspot Arrays and regions to copy from a game window to use as icons, it can be a pain to change every individual hotspot/icon associated with an in-game UI window when you want to move that UI window in the game, even with the help of the runtime UI Layout Editor.
+To assist with this, these elements can use a base *anchor* element with the other elements defined as just *offsets* to the anchor, meaning they can all be moved at once by only moving the anchor.

 To create an anchor, define a hotspot or icon with no number after its name.
 At that point, any hotspots or other copy-from-target icons with the same name but with a number at the end of the name will be treated as an offset (in the case of icons you must also leave off the width and height for the offset versions).
 For example: